|Elliott Sound Products||New Speaker Box Project - Part 1|

 The connection panel shows how the binding posts were glued in position to prevent them from coming loose.
 The colour coding of the connectors should have had a violet or blue binding post for treble, but my supplier didn't have any :-(

-The speakers are in operation, and my old faithfuls have been relegated to a spare room.
+The speakers are in operation, and my old faithfuls have been relegated to a spare room (and have since been discarded after the woofer foam surrounds disintegrated).
 Since I am by nature somewhat impatient (OK, very impatient), I wanted the speakers operational before I'd built the electronic crossover and tweeter amplifier.
 Since all speakers simply terminate on the rear panel, it was a simple matter to use an external passive crossover network between midrange and tweeter as a temporary measure.

 As regular readers well know, I am not a fan of passive crossovers, however, listening to my new speakers was more important than waiting until I could triamp them properly.
 I used a commercial 12dB/octave crossover, which would normally mean that it would be Butterworth alignment (See Passive Crossover Design for more info).
 This I did not want, so with a bit of an educated guess I decided that 12 Ohm resistors in parallel with each driver would do quite nicely, converting the filter alignment to a sub-Bessel (Linkwitz-Riley) having a Q of 0.5.
 A quick bench test confirmed that this was almost perfect, but in reality, there is a small discrepancy because I didn't equalise the midrange driver's inductance.
 This was acceptable, since it is temporary only.